tpd1001/cka-resources/README.md

 * bridge, vlan, ipvlan, macvlan, windows
 * dhcp, host-local
-* weave, flannel, cilium, vmwrensx, calico, infoblox
+* weave, flannel, cilium, vmwarensx, calico, infoblox

 Docker does NOT implement CNI but rather CNM (container network model) so you can't run `docker run --network=cni-bridge nginx` but you could use: